stelzinga/MF/Management_Framework.md

 The Management Framework permeates the entire Venture and can be applied to varying extent at any *Management Level* within the Venture (Director of the Board, CEO, department head, team leader, etc.).

-It is worth noting that the Profile is a simplification of complex concepts that have many properties, and which are often implemented in complex Venture structures.
+It is worth noting that the Profile is a simplification of complex concepts that have many properties and which are often implemented in complex Venture structures.
 Additionally, the proposed structure in the Profile is a *possible* way of looking at a Corporation, it is certainly not the only way.
 Nevertheless, the simplification helps see the trees in the forest, and helps focusing on the fundamentals of what a Venture is ultimately about.

 Notes:
 - Environment impacts every aspect of the Venture.